osixia/container-baseimage/README.md

 So we have a container with two process supervised by runit running in our container !

-## Images based on light-baseimage
+## Images Based On Light-Baseimage

 Single process images:
 - [osixia/openldap](https://github.com/osixia/docker-openldap)